-Auditor of State Rob Sand today released an agreed-upon procedures report on the City of Remsen, Iowa and the Remsen Municipal Utilities (Utilities) for the period July 1, 2020 through June 30, 2021.
+Auditor of State Rob Sand today released an agreed-upon procedures report on the City of Dunkerton, Iowa, for the period July 1, 2020 through June 30, 2021.
 The agreed-upon procedures engagement was performed pursuant to Chapter 11.6 of the Code of Iowa.

-Sand reported three findings for the City and one finding for the Utilities related to the receipt and disbursement of taxpayer funds.
+Sand reported five findings related to the receipt and disbursement of taxpayer funds.
 They are found on pages 9 and 10 of this report.
-The findings address issues such as a lack of segregation of duties and the lack of recording interest earned on certificates of deposit.
-Sand provided the City and the Utilities with recommendations to address each of the findings.
+The findings address issues such as a lack of segregation of duties, the lack of utility reconciliations and disbursements exceeding budgeted amounts.
+Sand provided the City with recommendations to address each of the findings.

-All the findings discussed above for the City and the Utilities are repeated from the prior year report.
-The City Council and the Utilities Board have a fiduciary responsibility to provide oversight of the City's and the Utilities' operations and financial transactions.
+Four of the five findings discussed above are repeated from the prior year.
+The City Council has a fiduciary responsibility to provide oversight of the City's operations and financial transactions.
 Oversight is typically defined as the "watchful and responsible care" a governing body exercises in its fiduciary capacity.

-A copy of the agreed-upon procedures report is available for review on the Auditor of State's web site at https://auditor.iowa.gov/reports/audit-reports/.
+A copy of the agreed-upon procedures report is available for review on the Auditor of State's web site at https://auditor.iowa.gov/audit-reports.